jordanjmartinez/ghost-siem-simulator/README.md

 ## **Immersive Analyst Interface & Themed UX**
 Delivers a responsive, dark-mode UI that mimics the look and feel of modern SIEM platforms like Splunk.

-- **Ghost-themed mascot** that guides the analyst and provies contextual feedback based on analyst performance
+- **Ghost-themed mascot** that guides the analyst and provides contextual feedback based on analyst performance

 - **Interactive notifications and scenario indicators** offer real-time visual feedback